Recipes

 Please make sure your system meets our system requirements.

-To proceed, ensure you have the magic CLI installed:
+To proceed, ensure you have the magic CLI installed with the magic --version to be 0.7.2 or newer:

 curl -ssL https://magic.modular.com/ | bash